Skip to main content

 Tax ratesOrdinary income rates: 10% to 37% depending on total taxable income.Ordinary income rates: 1.4% to 10.75% depending on total NJ gross income.

-Withholding24% federal backup withholding on certain reportable winnings (slots, poker tournaments, keno).3% NJ withholding on reportable casino and sportsbook winnings.
+Withholding24% federal withholding on certain reportable winnings (slots, keno, and other wagers meeting the reporting threshold).3% NJ withholding on reportable casino and sportsbook winnings.
 Credited on your NJ return.

 Lottery rulesLottery winnings are taxable at ordinary rates.
-24% withheld on prizes over $5,000.NJ Lottery winnings are exempt from NJ state tax.
-Multi-state lottery winnings (Powerball, Mega Millions) purchased in NJ are also NJ-exempt.
+24% withheld on prizes over $5,000.NJ Lottery prizes of $10,000 or less per prize are exempt from NJ state tax.
+Prizes over $10,000 are taxable.
+Multi-state lottery prizes (Powerball, Mega Millions) purchased in NJ follow the same rule.

 Why this matters: Because federal and NJ rules differ significantly, a CPA who understands both systems can optimize your combined tax outcome.
 NJ's full netting often produces a lower state tax bill than you'd expect from looking at the federal numbers alone.